|

 Yankees had not expected to reach any concentration of

-miles and, supposing this to be a
+troops for several miles and, supposing this to be a

-mall force, attacked.
+small force, attacked.
 The rebel skirmishers were

-quickly forced back to their lar
+quickly forced back to their larger units, but the

-leading Union soldiers now found the
+leading Union soldiers now found themselves flanked

 on both sides.

-mn of soldiers following the leading
+The column of soldiers following the leading

-giments was rushed in as reinforcements, only to find
+regiments was rushed in as reinforcements, only to find

-the battlefield in chaos and little roo
+the battlefield in chaos and little room to group

-maneuver.
+and maneuver.
 As quickly as a line of skirmishers

 could be assembled it was sent to attack the entrenched

-to defend the embattled artillery.
+rebels or to defend the embattled artillery.

 The 54th Massachusetts and 1st North Carolina were

-ging up the rear.
+reserve units, bringing up the rear.
 They were marched

 forward into the battle and were within easy range of

-my, 100 yards, before they realized the difficult
+the enemy, 100 yards, before they realized the difficult

-ment.
+predicament.
 They formed themselves wading through

-mps with the rebels firing volleys into their midst
+swamps with the rebels firing volleys into their midst

 from concealed positions.
 At last, they were ordered